MetaBorgCube/deep-conflicts-in-the-wild/README.md

 ## Visualizing the Data

-Executing `./gen-pdf.sh <Logs-folder>` produces all the tables and graphs in the paper based on the directory containing the logs passed as argument (relative to `BASE_DIR`).
-The script generate the pdfs in the directory `pdfs`.
+Executing `./gen-pdf.sh <Logs-folder>` produces all the tables and graphs in the paper based on the directory containing the logs passed as argument (relative to the main directory).
+The script generate the pdfs in the directory `<Logs-folder>/pdfs`.

-For example, running `./gen-pdf.sh Results` generates the tables and plots used in the paper under the folder `Results/pdfs`, whereas running `./gen-pdf.sh Disamb-Experiment/logs` generates the tables and plots for whatever logs have been generated when running the experiment.
+For example, running `./gen-pdf.sh Results` generates the tables and plots used in the paper under the folder `Results/pdfs`, whereas running `./gen-pdf.sh Disamb-Experiment/logs` generates the tables and plots for the logs that have been generated when running the experiment.

+Note that we have changed the scale of the generated plots to cover cases in which the percentages are higher than 40.

 ## Reusability